Technologicat/unpythonic/README.md

    - Only applicable to monotonic divergent inputs (such as ``primes``).
 Increasing/decreasing is auto-detected from the first non-zero diff, but the function may fail to terminate if the input is actually not monotonic, or has an upper/lower bound.
  - `iindex`: like ``list.index``, but for a general iterable.
 Consumes the iterable, so only makes sense for memoized inputs. *Added in v0.13.1.*
  - `prod`: like the builtin `sum`, but compute the product.
 Oddly missing from the standard library. *Added in v0.13.1.*
+ - `window`: sliding length-n window iterator for general iterables.
+Acts like the well-known [n-gram zip trick](http://www.locallyoptimal.com/blog/2013/01/20/elegant-n-gram-generation-in-python/), but the input can be any iterable. *Added in v0.14.1.*

 Examples: